-Warehouse goes up in flames in North Memphis
+Officials: North Memphis commercial building intentionally set on fire

-MEMPHIS, Tenn. — Firefighters battled a warehouse fire in North Memphis overnight.
+MEMPHIS, Tenn. — Firefighters battled a warehouse fire in North Memphis overnight that they believe was intentionally set.

-It happened in an industrial area along north Highland Street just north of Chelsea avenue around 1:30 a.m.
+According to the Memphis Fire Department, the fire started in a storage room inside the North Highland structure around 1:30 a.m.
 Thursday.

 Smoke was pouring out of the roof when firefighters arrived.
 They climbed onto the wood-truss roof and cut a hole in it so they could spray water inside the building.

-The fire department says it doesn’t know what this business is, but said there was a lot of damage.
+Property records state there are several buildings making up the one warehouse.
+The fire department says it doesn't know what this business is, but said there was a lot of damage.

 No injuries were reported.